Stochastic Online Shortest Path Routing: The Value of Feedback: Routing Policies for Semi-bandit Feedback

 \subsection{Implementation}

-In this section, we discuss how to compute the various indexes, followed by the distributed implementation of the algorithms.

-The computation of the index $c_p$ is explicit.
-The other two indexes $\omega_i$ and $b_p$ are solutions to optimization problems.
-The derivation of the index $\omega_i$ is straightforward as it amounts to solving a nonlinear equation in one variable.
-The index $b_p$ can also be computed by a slightly more complicated line search, as shown in the following proposition.
+Next we discuss the implementation of our routing policies, and give simple methods to compute $b_p(n,\lambda,t)$, $c_p(n,\lambda,t)$, $\omega_i(n,\lambda,t)$ given $p,i,n,\lambda$ and $t$.
+The path index $c_p$ is explicit and easy to compute.
+The link index $\omega_i$ is also straightforward as it amounts to finding the roots of a strictly convex and increasing function in one variable (note that $v\mapsto\kl(u,v)$ is strictly convex and increasing for $v\ge u$).
+Hence, the index $\omega_i$ can be computed by a simple line search.
+The path index $b_p(n,\lambda,t)$ can also be computed using simple line search, as shown below.